-The elaborate kintetic artwork is nearly 2 meters tall and consists of 605 individual objects, each one hand painted in great detail.
-It took me (Sebastian Burdon) over 3 months to make all the 3d modeling, sculpting and animation.
-During the process I developed a number of 3d production scripts which automated certain areas of production.
+The elaborate kinetic artwork is nearly 2 meters tall and consists of 605 individual objects, each one hand-painted in great detail.
+It took me (Sebastian Burdon) over 3 months to make all the 3d modelling, sculpting and animation.
+During the process, I developed a number of 3d production scripts which automated certain areas of production.

-To 3d print itself too over t 4.3 weeks.
+To 3d print itself took over 4.3 weeks.
 The print material is Nylon, this is super strong gives very accurate prints starting with a box of nylon dust that a laser is fired into to fuse together.

 Talented painters put 1220 hours of work to make it happen.

 The artwork took 960 hours to assemble.

 The partners on this project were Singapore Science Centre, WhiteWall company (UK) and HKD (UK).